nathanenglehart/nathanenglehart.github.io/projects/regression.md

 \\[ \theta_{i+1} = \theta_i - \frac{\alpha(X^T \cdot (P(t = 0 \text{ } | \text{ } x, \theta_i) - t))}{n} \\]

 \
 With each run, the algorithm updates $\theta$ to minimize prediction error.
-At the end of a sufficient number of iterations, $\theta$ will converge on the most optimal weights for the logit model. \
+At the end of a sufficient number of iterations, $\theta$ will converge on the most optimal weights for the logit model.
+Note, however, that the formal derivation for this method is outside the scope of this writeup.  \
 \
 As such, we can write a logistic regression class using python: